Denise Miles, Ed.D.

 What do you attribute your success to?

-I attribute my success to a lifelong passion for learning, adaptability, and a deep commitment to growth for both myself and my students.
-Although my career began in geology, my love for education led me to transition from studying the earth to studying people and the ways they learn.
-After becoming a parent, I embraced the flexibility of substitute teaching, which eventually inspired me to return to the classroom full time.
-Alongside my teaching career, I own two retail stores, experiences that have strengthened my leadership, business management, and community engagement skills.
-Having worked in higher education before moving into middle school teaching, I now find immense fulfillment in teaching 5th and 6th graders.
-My academic background, which includes a Bachelor’s in Geology, a Master’s in Curriculum and Instruction with a focus on Science, and a Doctorate in Educational Leadership, continues to shape my approach to education, allowing me to blend scientific inquiry with creativity, empathy, and a belief that education must evolve to meet the needs of today’s students.
+I attribute my success to a lifelong passion for learning, adaptability, and a deep commitment to my own growth and that of my students.
+Although my career began in geology, my love for education led me to shift from studying the earth to studying people and how they learn.
+After becoming a parent, I embraced the flexibility of substitute teaching, which eventually inspired me to return to the classroom full-time.
+Alongside my teaching career, I owned two retail stores, experiences that have strengthened my leadership, business management, and community engagement skills.
+Having worked in higher education before moving into middle school teaching, I now find immense fulfillment in teaching middle school students.
+My academic background, which includes a Bachelor’s in Geology, a Master’s in Curriculum and Instruction with a focus on Science Education, and a Doctorate in Educational Leadership, continues to shape my approach to education, allowing me to blend scientific inquiry with creativity, empathy, and a belief that education must evolve to meet the needs of today’s students.

 Q